The Black Friday deals under £50 on products that have our seal of approval

 As The Independent’s consumer writer, you can trust that I’ll only recommend products that are actually worth your money.
 Fortunately, IndyBest’s team of experts have tested thousands of products – from laptops to retinols – and everything featured here comes with IndyBest’s stamp of approval.

-I’ll continue updating this article with new deals and refreshed prices as more offers drop.
+I’ll continue updating this article with new deals and refreshed prices until the sales end at midnight tonight (1 December).
 For now, here are the best discounts I’ve found for under £50.

 - Oral-B iO2 electric toothbrush: Was £100, now £34.99, Currys.co.uk